durbanlegend/thag_rs/README.md

 It aims to handle cases that are beyond the scope of the Rust playground or the average script runner, while hopefully being simple and convenient to use.
 It also supports scripting via shebangs, building executables from your snippets, a loop-filter mode and plain or edited standard input.

-`thag_rs` includes a demo library of over 170 sample scripts.
+`thag_rs` includes a demo library of over 170 sample scripts, documented in [demo/README.md](https://github.com/durbanlegend/thag_rs/blob/master/demo/README.md).
 If you've got something good to share, do feel free to offer it, subject to the MIT / Apache 2 licence terms.

 ## Quick start: ways to run the `thag` command